StudioAronaki/dgraph.net/README.md

 ### Running a Mutation

-`ITransaction.Mutate(mutation)` runs a mutation.
+`ITransaction.Mutate` runs a mutation.
 It takes a `Dgraph.Api.Mutation` or a `MutationBuilder`.
 You can set the data using JSON or RDF N-Quad format.

 To use JSON, use the fields `SetJson` and `DeleteJson`, which accept a string representing the nodes to be added or removed respectively (either as a JSON map or a list).
 You can use any library to serialize objects to a JSON string, such as [JSON.NET](https://www.newtonsoft.com/json).